v7.0.8

 5.19 Older Versions of Ruby on Rails

-$ git branch --track 4-0-stable rails/4-0-stable
+$ git branch --track 7-0-stable rails/7-0-stable

-$ git checkout 4-0-stable
+$ git checkout 7-0-stable

 Before working on older versions, please check the maintenance policy.
+Changes will not be accepted to versions that have reached end of life.

 5.19.1 Backporting

 Changes that are merged into main are intended for the next major release of Rails.
-Sometimes, it might be beneficial to propagate your changes back to older stable branches for inclusion in maintenance releases.
+Sometimes, it might be beneficial to propagate your changes back to stable branches for inclusion in maintenance releases.
 Generally, security fixes and bug fixes are good candidates for a backport, while new features and patches that change expected behavior will not be accepted.
 When in doubt, it is best to consult a Rails team member before backporting your changes to avoid wasted effort.

-$ git log main..HEAD
+$ git checkout 7-0-stable

-$ git checkout -b my_backport_branch 4-2-stable
+$ git checkout -b my-backport-branch

 6 Contribuintes do Rails